telerik/ajax-docs/controls/combobox/troubleshooting/ajaxified-control-in-itemtemplate-does-a-full-postback.md

 ---
 title: Ajaxified Control in ItemTemplate Does a Full Postback
-page_title: Ajaxified Control in ItemTemplate Does a Full Postback | UI for ASP.NET AJAX Documentation
+page_title: Ajaxified Control in ItemTemplate Does a Full Postback | RadComboBox for ASP.NET AJAX Documentation
 description: Ajaxified Control in ItemTemplate Does a Full Postback
 slug: combobox/troubleshooting/ajaxified-control-in-itemtemplate-does-a-full-postback
 tags: ajaxified,control,in,itemtemplate,does,a,full,postback